tw3lveparsecs/azure-mcp-copilot-workshop/exercises/03-azure-ai-search/README.md

 1. How does Azure MCP help with exploring search service properties compared to using Azure Portal?
 2. What are the key components of an Azure AI Search index?
-3. How can you optimize search results for relevance?
+3. How can you optimise search results for relevance?

 ## Next Steps